sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Extending_Titanium_Mobile/Android_Module_Development_Guide/Android_Module_Quick_Start.md

 ### Load the module and make module API calls

-The module can be loaded by passing the module ID to the require()method, which returns a reference to the module that API calls can be made on.
+{{% alert title="⚠️ Warning" color="primary" %}}The module can be loaded by passing the module ID to the require()method, which returns a reference to the module that API calls can be made on.{{% /alert %}}

 Open the app/alloy.js file and replace the code with the following, which invokes API calls to the module: